 I earned my PhD in mathematics from Louisiana State University.
-In my postdoctoral years I continued to work in control theory on Lie groups and also worked on partial differential equations that model biological processes.
+In my postdoctoral years at the University of Connecticut I continued to work in control theory on Lie groups and also worked on partial differential equations that model biological processes.
 My current research interests are in Mathematics Education.
-Specifically, mathematics teacher preparation (preservice and practicing teachers) and college mathematics teaching and learning.
+Specifically, college mathematics teaching and learning, mathematics teacher preparation, and K-12 mathematics education.
+In particular, my work examines:

-Cardetti, F. and Wagner, M. (in press).
+Cardetti, F., Wagner, M., and Byram, M. (October 2015).
 Interdisciplinary Collaboration to Develop Intercultural Competence by Integrating Math, Languages, and Social Studies.
-Proceedings of the fourty sixth Annual Conference of the North American Chapter of the International Group for the Psychology of Mathematics Education, October 2015.
+Proceedings of the fourty sixth Annual Conference of the Northeastern American Chapter of the International Group for the Psychology of Mathematics Education, Paper 7.

 Cardetti, F., Christodoulopoulou, K., and Pon, S. (2014).
 Exploring students’ questions from online video lectures.
 In (Eds.)
 T. Fukawa-Connelly, G. Karakok, K. Keene, and M. Zandieh, Proceedings of the 17th Annual Conference on Research in Undergraduate Mathematics Education, Denver, Colorado, 440-444.